Master of Engineering (Robotics and Mechatronics Engineering)

 With a focus on project-based and multi-disciplinary learning, you will develop your professional engineering competencies in teamwork, leadership, problem-solving, communication and research.

-This program incorporates blended learning which includes: face to face teaching, intensive and e-learning delivery modes.
+This program incorporates blended learning which includes face to face teaching and intensive and e-learning delivery modes.

 In addition, students will undertake a comprehensive program of supervised laboratory work and industry visits to relevant organisations.
 The laboratory program will allow students to use specialist equipment in robotics and mechatronics for both testing and researching industry-relevant problems and solutions

-Through common core courses you will engage with the wider engineering community enhancing your cohort experience and enable multidisciplinary learning.
+Through common core courses you will engage with the wider engineering community enhancing your cohort experience and enabling multidisciplinary learning.

 You'll have access to online resources through the myRMIT student portal.

-Industry plays a vital role in the development, delivery and assessment of the program through membership of the Program Advisory Committee (PAC), which comprises industry representatives, academic staff and alumni.
+Industry plays a vital role in the ongoing development, delivery and assessment of the program through membership of the Program Advisory Committee (PAC), which comprises industry representatives, academic staff and alumni.